Unity-Technologies/Graphics/com.unity.visualeffectgraph/Documentation~/Operator-Epsilon.md

 Menu Path : **Operator > Math > Constants > Epsilon (Ɛ)**

-The **Epsilon (Ɛ)** Operator returns a tiny value.
-This value is the smallest possible positive number the float type can support.
-This is useful for comparisons.
+The Epsilon (Ɛ) operator returns a tiny value.
+This is useful for comparisons as it can help to avoid potential precision issues with floats.

 ## Operator properties